 Note : The minimum wage rule has been in place since 2015.
 At the time of writing this post, it’s too early to say the impact on your salary in Berlin, except that you can’t take a poorly paid internship anymore.
 Only enrolled students can do that now.

-Tip 1: If you want to make research on a particular company to know how much they pay their employees, you can use employer review website such as Glassdoor who has data from past and current employees as well as prospective candidates.
+Tip 1: If you want to make research on a particular company to know how much they pay their employees, you can use employer review website such as Glassdoor and Kununu which has data from past and current employees as well as prospective candidates.